-Embryo: The stage of prenatal development that starts at fertilization (joining of an egg and sperm) and lasts up to 8 weeks.
+Embryo: The stage of development that starts at fertilization (joining of an egg and sperm) and lasts up to 8 weeks.

 Fallopian Tube: One of a pair of tubes through which an egg travels from the ovary to the uterus.

-Fertilization: Joining of the egg and sperm.
+Fertilization: A multistep process that joins the egg and the sperm.

-Uterus: A muscular organ located in the female pelvis that contains and nourishes the developing fetus during pregnancy.
+Uterus: A muscular organ in the female pelvis.
+During pregnancy, this organ holds and nourishes the fetus.
+Also called the womb.